-SPCH 100 F Public Speaking (4)
+SPCH 100 F Public Speaking

-Advisory: College level reading and writing
+Advisory: College level reading and writing.

-Four hours lecture per week.
+72 hours lecture per term.
 The purpose of the course is to give speakers more concentrated opportunities to communicate their ideas.
 Emphasis is on developing the speaker's ability to present original subject matter.
 This is accomplished by the preparation and presentation of four to six informative and persuasive speeches as well as various in-class assignments and exercises designed to develop speaking proficiency by skillfully using logic and reasoning.
-(CSU) (UC) (Degree Credit) AA GE, CSU GE, IGETC
+(CSU) (UC) (Degree Credit)

-SPCH 105 F Interpersonal Communication (3)
+SPCH 105 F Interpersonal Communication

-Advisory: College level reading and completion of ENGL 060 F Three hours lecture per week.
+Advisory: College level reading and completion of ENGL 060 F with a grade of "C" or better.

+54 hours lecture per term.
 The course explores the variables of the human symbolic interaction as they occur in day-to-day, face-to-face interaction.
 Topics include self-concept, perception, listening, verbal and nonverbal communication, assertive communication, and conflict resolution.
 Material is presented through lecture, experiential activities, and group discussion.
-(CSU) (UC) (Degree Credit) AA GE, CSU GE
+(CSU) (UC) (Degree Credit)

-SPCH 120 F Intercultural Communication (3)
+SPCH 120 F Intercultural Communication

-Advisory: College level reading and completion of ENGL 060 F Three hours lecture per week.
+Advisory: College level reading and completion of ENGL 060 F with a grade of "C" or better.

+54 hours lecture per term.
 This course explores the variables of human symbolic interaction as they occur between persons of differing cultural orientations.
 The course is theoretical in nature, but will also deal with applied concepts for more successful interaction with other cultures.
 The scope of the content will encompass the basic areas necessary to involve the student in a critical assessment of how cultures differ in both verbal and nonverbal behaviors; how needs, values, and goals are dictated by cultural influences; how interactions can be improved between cultures through a perceptual awareness of these differences.
 This course fulfills the Multicultural Education Requirement for graduation.
-(CSU) (UC) (Degree Credit) AA GE, CSU GE, MULT CULT REQ
+(CSU) (UC) (Degree Credit)

-SPCH 124 F Small Group Communication (3)
+SPCH 124 F Small Group Communication

-Advisory: College level reading and completion of ENGL 060 F Three hours lecture per week.
+Advisory: College level reading and completion of ENGL 060 F with a grade of "C" or better.

+54 hours lecture per term.
 This course is an introduction to theoretical and applied concepts in small group communication through participation, observation, analysis, and evaluation of group processes.
 Elements of small group behavior to be studied include leadership, roles, norms, networks, message systems, interpersonal needs, and decision making.
-(CSU) (UC) (Degree Credit) AA GE, CSU GE, IGETC
+(CSU) (UC) (Degree Credit)